tolitius/boot-check/README.md

 This task is backed by 'lein-bikeshed' which is designed to tell you your code is bad, and that you should feel bad

-This task will run all the bikeshed checks within a pod.
+This task will run bikeshed checks within a pod.

 Options:
   -h, --help             Print this help info.